hmcts/em-media-viewer/README.md

 - npm run package
 - npm run start:ng

-## Using in your Angular application
+## Integrating into your own Angular application
 add @hmcts/media-viewer as a dependency in package.json

 ```